Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-solving-making-an-autopilot-navigator.md

 };
 ```

-If Santa and the Nortpole are equal for this axis, we can return right away as we are alright there.
+If Santa and the Nortpole are equal for this axis, we can return immediately as we are alright there.
-If now, we must see if it's a positive or negative position and if the axis is x or y.
+We must see if it's a positive or negative position and if the axis is x or y.

 Then we can return both values and filter out the empty ones.